Professional Learning Communities - (PLC)

 9.)
 Have you thought about doing an Early Release instead of a Late Start?

 Yes, this has been considered in the past but for the reasons stated above, the Late Start was a better solution.
 A survey was conducted in Spring, 2017, and the results were mixed.
 Slightly over half of the respondents did not oppose Late Start Mondays.
-We will survey once again in spring, 2018, to continue to look at options.

 10.)
 I am worried that I can't keep track of the schedule of when Late Start Mondays are.
 What can I do?